 7 Earned and Proven Sausage Grill Tips

-Tip #1—Build the Anticipation: Why?
+Why?
 Announcing the grill menu to guests builds excitement and engagement.
-Additionally send out flavor signals from the very beginning by sautéing onions and peppers in Italian dressing.
+Additionally, send out flavor signals from the very beginning by sautéing onions and peppers in Italian dressing.
 Add a dash or 2 of Worcestershire sauce.
 Yes, Worcestershire sauce.
 Liquid magic!
 The onions and peppers become toppings at the end.

-Tip #3—Parboil in Beer: Parboiling in beer accomplishes so much it is likened to “grill magic.”
-Parboiling with your favorite beer makes grilling more interesting not only to you but your guests too.
+Parboiling in beer accomplishes so much it is likened to “grill magic.”
+Parboiling with your favorite beer makes grilling more interesting not only to you but your guests as well.
 It is memorable and quite functional.
 Parboiling preheats the brats and metts evenly.
 The time on the grill needed for the links is now just to produce a wonderful finish on the sausages.
 Not cook them from scratch.
 Especially useful if you have a large crowd.
 Learned this tip from Oktoberfest Cincinnati food vendors 20 years ago.

-Tip #5 -- Slow Down!: Don’t over cook.
+Don’t over cook.
 Don’t rush the grill or the meal.
 Slow grilling allows the sausages’ natural juices to activate.
-This results in extrodinary tasting sausages.
+This results in extraordinary tasting sausages.
 Slowing down also builds anticipation.
 Let your guests see what’s cooking.
 Make grilling fun for you and everyone.
 Slow down.
 Take it easy.

 Toppings Bars can be simple.
 They can be elaborate.
 Basic Toppings Bars offer: Sautéed onions.
 Relish.
 Ground mustard.
 Ketchup (Reluctantly).
 Sauerkraut.
 Salsa.
 Have fun.
 Create your own Toppings Bar.
 Watch your guests add their twist to your perfectly grilled brats, metts, and hot dogs.